Neal Fraser showcased avocado versatility in assorted sweet and savory creations.

 The California Avocado Commission joined forces with chef Neal Fraser at BLD on March 12 to showcase the versatile fruit in breakfast dishes, a drink and dessert.

 The presentation included a story from VP of Marketing Jan DeLyser about the avocado equivalent of Johnny Appleseed, Rudolph Hass, who moved from Wisconsin, developed his very own varietal by grafting the Fuerte varietal in La Habra Heights, and delivering seeds on his postal route.
 Hass is now the global standard, with approximately 80 million trees worldwide.

-Fraser started BLD guests at the bar.
-Yes, we each shook our own Pisco Sours, including 1.5 ounces of Pisco, 1 ounce of lime juice cut with lemons, egg white, and a float of anejo tequila.
-Since this was an avocado event, the surprise was a sinker of California avocado “caviar.”
+Fraser started BLD guests at the bar, where we each shook our own Pisco Sour, including 1.5 ounces of Pisco, 1 ounce of lime juice cut with lemons, egg white, an añejo tequila float, and a surprise sinker of California avocado “caviar.”

 California Avocado Olive Oil Cake, my choice for Food of the Week, also involved Mascarpone ice cream and crunchy peanut brittle, a fitting finish.